cerbero90/laravel-enum/README.md

 }
 ```

-Now we can assign an array of names, values or cases to the `numbers` property and receive back a cases collection when we access such property:
+Once the cast is set, we can assign an array of names, values or cases to the `numbers` property of the model and receive back a cases collection when accessing the property:

 ```php
 $user->numbers = ['One', 'Two'];